Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 Programmatically, we have no way to know if that location is still ours to use later.

-Using that pointer after the memory would be an error, and is the root of an extremely common bug you might have heard of called "use after free".
+Using that pointer after the memory is freed would be an error, and is the root of an extremely common bug you might have heard of called "use after free".

 In fact, because we don't know from just the pointer whether the memory was freed or not, we might even try to free the memory again, leading to another bug called "double free".